 After careful review of the applicable criminal statutes that could apply to this case and all physical evidence, witness statements, and background investigations, it was determined by the Clay County State’s Attorney’s Office that there will be no criminal charges filed at this time against Mr. Pennington."

-According to police, the family pit bull that killed Rosie Humphries and her poodle on Monday had no history of displaying aggression.
+According to police, the family pit bull that killed Rosie Humphreys and her poodle on Monday had no history of displaying aggression.
 Neighbor David Bohnman, who lives across the street from the victim, said he heard screams and saw something he will never forget: his lovely neighbor and friend being killed by a pit bull.
-Geb Borders with the Illinois Police Department said that Humphries suffered fatal injuries to her "neck and facial area."
+Geb Borders with the Illinois Police Department said that Humphreys suffered fatal injuries to her "neck and facial area."

 The victim reportedly had two poodles and often walked them up and down the street.
 Neighbors said the pit bull was quiet, "so quiet many didn't know he was there until now."
-Yet on Monday, the pet pit bull broke free from its collar and fatally attacked Humphries and her dog.
+Yet on Monday, the pet pit bull broke free from its collar and fatally attacked Humphreys and her dog.
 Police say they have "no idea why" the pit bull that lived two houses down and has for years suddenly snapped.
 No previous reports of aggression have been made to authorities about the pit bull.

 11/30/09: Woman and Dog Killed by Pet Pit Bull